-- The Medium-Term Financial Strategy is now part of the Blaby District Plan but includes a Financial Summary spanning future years which is revised annually. - A 5 Year Capital Programme including asset investment. - An effective system of budgetary control. - The preparation and review of regular and timely financial reports which indicate financial performance against the forecasts. - Clearly defined capital appraisal, funding and expenditure controls. - · Formal project management disciplines where appropriate - Performance management reports
+- The Medium-Term Financial Strategy is now part of the Blaby District Plan.
+It includes a Financial Summary spanning future years which is revised annually. - A 5 Year Capital Programme including asset investment. - An effective system of budgetary control. - The preparation and review of regular and timely financial reports which indicate financial performance against the forecasts. - Clearly defined capital appraisal, funding and expenditure controls. - Formal project management disciplines where appropriate

+Performance management reports

-The Council "project board" approach is now established implementing change and transformation.
-A focus has been placed on project management and the regular monitoring of project delivery with the SLT meeting monthly to review progress and the Council making permanent the Transformation Group Manager position recognising the importance of investing in additional resource to enhance this focus.
+The Councils "project board" approach is now established implementing change and transformation.
+A focus has been placed on project management and the regular monitoring of project delivery with the SLT meeting monthly to review progress.
+The Council making permanent the Transformation Group Manager position recognised the importance of investing in additional resource to enhance this focus.
 Ultimately this is led by the Chief Executive and will continue to ensure focus is placed on continuing improvement and learning.
-Members are fully engaged in this process with both a Cabinet Executive portfolio holder having specific responsibility for driving and monitoring the change process.
-The Scrutiny Commission, through its working groups are actively involved in examining the detail of processes and change reviews.
+Members are fully engaged in this process with a Cabinet Executive portfolio holder having specific responsibility for driving and monitoring the change process.
+The Scrutiny Commission, through its working groups, are actively involved in examining the detail of processes and change reviews.

-Blaby District Council has, during this year, considered its position within the Shared ICT Service provided by Hinckley and Bosworth Borough Council with Melton Borough Council also being within the Partnership.
-Recognising the importance of utilising digital capability the Council made the decision in October 2023 to understand, scope and cost a transition away from the shared service arrangement and in February 2024 Council made the decision to give notice to the Partnership and transition to an in-house solution by 31st March 2025.
+In 2023/24 Blaby District Council considered its position within the Shared ICT Service provided by Hinckley and Bosworth Borough Council with Melton Borough Council also being within the Partnership.
+Recognising the importance of utilising digital capability the Council made the decision in February 2024 to give notice to the Partnership and transition to an in-house solution by 31st March 2025.
+This transition away from the Partnership has progressed during this year and we expect the transition to have been delivered by the 30th June 2025.

-An in-house service will provide BDC a complete level of assurance, influence and decision making to meet its digital aspirations for ongoing transformation of services, and accelerate BDC towards achieving the ambitions of the Blaby District Plan adopted in 2023.
+An in-house service will provide BDC a complete level of assurance, influence and decision making to meet its digital aspirations for ongoing transformation of services, and accelerate BDC towards achieving the ambitions of the both the Blaby District Plan adopted in 2023 and the Transforming Blaby Together Strategy